 Videos on Selling Rental Property

 These videos are for basic informational purposes.
 Neither Stott Real Estate, Inc. nor any of our Agents or Employees are licensed to provide legal or tax advice.
 Stott Real Estate, Inc. highly recommends seeking advice from appropriate licensed professionals, such as CPAs or Attorneys.

-NOTE: This article is a basic overview of IRC section 1031 tax deferred exchanges.
-It is not intended to be a guide to such an exchange, as it omits rules and considerations that could impact upon someone actually conducting a 1031 exchange.
+NOTE: This paper is a basic overview of IRC section 1031 tax deferred exchanges.
+It is not intended to be a guide to such an exchange, as it omits rules and considerations that could impact upon someone conducting a 1031 Exchange.

-NOTE: The information below uses the terms “old property” for the property being sold and “new property” for the property being purchased.
+NOTE: This paper will use the terms “old property” for the property being sold and “new property” for the property being purchased.
 A property can consist of more than one piece of real estate.

-NOTE: Neither Stott Real Estate, Inc. nor any of our agents or employees, is licensed to provide either legal or tax advice.
+NOTE: We have participated in a number of 1031 Exchanges and usually have several such transactions in escrow at any given time.
+However, neither Stott Real Estate, Inc., nor any of our agents or employees, is licensed to provide either legal or tax advice.
 Licensed professionals such as attorneys or CPAs should be consulted for legal or tax advice.

-What is an IRC Section 1031 Tax Deferred Exchange?
+1. What is an IRC section 1031 Tax Deferred Exchange?

-What is meant by a real estate investment?
+2. What is meant by investment real estate?

-For purposes of this article, investment real estate is defined as any real estate other than your primary residence or a second home.
-It is usually a rental property that is either residential; e.g., a house, townhouse, condo, etc. or commercial; e.g., an office building, warehouse, strip shopping center, etc. However, it could also be vacant land.
+For purposes of this paper, investment real estate is defined as any real estate other than your primary residence or a second home.
+It is usually a rental property that is either residential, e.g., a house, townhouse, condo, etc. or commercial, e.g., an office building, warehouse, strip shopping center, etc. However, it could also be vacant land.